yuri-truth/wagtailblocks_cards/README.md

     pip install wagtailblocks-cards

-Then add `wagtailblocks-cards` to your installed apps.
+Then add `wagtailblocks_cards` to your installed apps.

 Usage
 -----